ShyteriaJ/osticket-prereqs/README.md

   ![image](https://github.com/user-attachments/assets/3027f0fb-902c-4a45-999e-54fe51a215ce)
   Once downloaded, move the downloaded file to your desktop.
   ![image](https://github.com/user-attachments/assets/9ebad70b-3ac7-434a-9969-c6b3840e04f9)
-  Right click on the file on desktop and click "extract all".
-This will create another file on your desktop, and extracted files will pop up.
+  Right click on the file on desktop and click "extract all", click extract.
+This will create an unzipped version of the file on your desktop that you will use for the installation.
 ![image](https://github.com/user-attachments/assets/9560521c-a3fd-4529-b786-070412e1ed1a)
 ![image](https://github.com/user-attachments/assets/865b51e4-67fe-4ed3-9078-da32c1df2970)